Ruthenian Greek Catholic Church: Immigration and early growth

+Establishment of an independent hierarchy in the United States

 The situation with Alexis Toth and the Latin Catholic bishops highlighted the need for American Eastern Catholics to have their own bishop.
 Pope Pius X appointed the Ukrainian bishop Soter Ortynsky in 1907 as bishop for all Slavic Eastern Catholics of the Byzantine rite in America.
 For this period the Ruthenian Byzantine Catholics were united to the Ukrainian Greek Catholics in the same eparchy.
 Ethnic tensions flared due to cultural differences (mostly of a political nature) between Ukrainians who came from Austrian-ruled Galicia and the Rusyns and other Byzantine Catholics who came from the Kingdom of Hungary.

 This caused Rome to split the groups after Ortynsky's death, creating two ecclesiastical administrations for Eastern-rite Catholics in the United States, divided along nationality lines: one Ukrainian and the other Carpatho-Rusyn.
 Each was headed not by a bishop, but by an administrator: Father Peter Poniatyshyn for the Ukrainians and Father Gabriel Martyak for the Carpatho-Rusyns.
 Later, the Rusyn priest Basil Takach was appointed and consecrated in Rome on his way to America as the new eparchy's bishop.
 Bishop Takach is considered the first bishop of Ruthenian Catholics in America, and his appointment as the official founding of the Byzantine Catholic Metropolitan Church of Pittsburgh.

 Clerical celibacy of American Eastern Catholics was restated with special reference to the Byzantine/Ruthenian Church by 1 March 1929, decree Cum data fuerit, which was renewed for a further 10 years in 1939.
 Due to this and other similar factors, 37 Ruthenian parishes transferred themselves into the jurisdiction of the Greek Orthodox Ecumenical Patriarch in 1938, creating the American Carpatho-Russian Orthodox Diocese.

 In the 1950s the Ruthenian Church in the United States began undergoing a major expansion.
-Around this time, Bishop Nicholas Elko, the head of the Pittsburgh Ruthenian Greek Catholic Exarchate and its first American-born bishop, began using "Byzantine Catholic" instead of Greek Catholic to clarify to Americans the ritual identification of the Church.
+Around this time, Bishop Nicholas Elko, the head of the Pittsburgh Ruthenian Greek Catholic Exarchate and its first American-born bishop, began using "Byzantine Catholic" instead of Greek Catholic to clarify to Americans the ritual identification of the church.
 In 1956 Bishop Nicholas Elko established a newspaper called The Byzantine Catholic World.
-The Divine Liturgy began to be celebrated in English instead of Old Church Slavonic, a sign of the Church's Americanization.
-A major point for the growth of the Church was the Byzantine Catholic Seminary of Ss.
+The Divine Liturgy began to be celebrated in English instead of Old Church Slavonic, a sign of the church's Americanization.
+A major point for the growth of the church was the Byzantine Catholic Seminary of Ss.
 Cyril and Methodius opening in 1951 to prepare priests for the exarchate.
 Due to its growth, in 1963 Pope Paul VI divided the exarchate into two jurisdictions, upgraded to eparchies, one based in Pittsburgh and one based in Passaic, New Jersey.